ZeynepKumralbas/CtrlHackDelete/README.md

     <span style="font-size: 1.3em; font-weight: bold;"><strong>Sprint Review:</strong></span>
     During Sprint 1, the team aimed to build the foundation of the game by setting up the multiplayer infrastructure, implementing character control, NPC movement, developing the team selection menu, and designing the main menu.
     Most of the planned goals were successfully completed and integrated into a playable prototype.
 Minor bugs remain, which will be addressed in Sprint 2.
-    Due to limited availability of some team members,caused by ongoing work or interview commitments,the team was able to complete 31 out of the estimated 38 points for this sprint, still covering nearly all core objectives.
+    Due to limited availability of some team members, caused by ongoing work or interview commitments, the team was able to complete 31 out of the estimated 38 points for this sprint, still covering nearly all core objectives.
     <br/>
 <br/>
     <span style="font-size: 1.3em; font-weight: bold;"><strong>Sprint Retrospective:</strong></span>